prefix-dev/pixi-build-backends/docs/index.md

 ## 📦 Available Backends

-The repository currently provides five specialized build backends:
+The repository currently provides the following specialized build backends:

 | Backend   | Use Case |
 |---------|----------|